-At the end of the undergraduate programme you'll receive your degree.
+At the end of the satisfactory completion of the undergraduate programme you will receive your degree.
 The General Medical Council (GMC) approves your university's degree as a Primary Medical Qualification (PMQ).
 This is important because, provided there are no concerns about your fitness to practise, a PMQ entitles you to provisional registration with the GMC for a licence to practise medicine in the UK.

 The GMC is introducing a Medical Licensing Assessment (MLA).
-The MLA will create a demonstration that anyone obtaining registration with a licence to practise medicine in the UK has met a common threshold for safe practice.
-To obtain a PMQ, graduates from 2024 onwards will need to have a degree that includes a pass in both parts of the MLA.
-One part will be a test of applied knowledge (the AKT), set in conjunction with GMC and held at your medical school.
-The other will be an assessment of your clinical and professional skills delivered by your medical school (the CPSA).
+The MLA seeks to assure the public, and medical profession, that anyone obtaining registration with a licence to practise medicine in the UK has met a common threshold for safe practice.
+To obtain a PMQ, graduates from 2025 onwards will need to have a degree that includes a pass in both parts of the MLA.
+One part will be a test of applied knowledge (the AKT), set in conjunction with the GMC and held at your medical school.
+QUB students will take the AKT at the beginning of their final year.
+The other will be an assessment of your clinical and professional skills delivered by the medical school

+(the CPSA).
 Each school's CPSA must meet GMC-set quality assurance requirements.
 The MLA will test what doctors are likely to encounter in early practice and what's essential for safe practice.